-9. If so, is this available to opposite se x couples? ---- -------- ------------------- ---------------- ------------
+9. If so, is this available to opposite sex couples?
+Yes.
+10. What are the significant differences (if any) from marriage?
 Difference concerns inheritance rights.
 11. Does your jurisdiction recognize de facto or common-law relationships for same sex couples?
+Yes.
 12. If so, are there any differences in the treatment of opposite sex and same sex de facto or common-law relationships on the breakdown of their relationship?
 No differences.
 13. Please identify any significant differences between de facto or common-law relationships and marriage and civil union type arrangements.
 Differences concern inheritance rights, no others.
 14. If you have any further comments on the matters raised in this section, please add them below.

-15. Is it possible for a same sex couple to adopt a child in your jurisdiction?
+NA 15.
+Is it possible for a same sex couple to adopt a child in your jurisdiction?
+Yes.
 16. If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
 Adoption in our country is not easy for everybody.
 In my opinion same sex couples will have more problems because judges will not consider them.
 17. Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
+No. 18.
+Can a sole homosexual person adopt in your jurisdiction?

-19. Is surrogacy legal in your jurisdiction? ----- --
+19. Is surrogacy legal in your jurisdiction?
+Yes.
 20. If so, can a same sex couple gain parentage for a child through surrogacy?
+Yes.
+21. Is gamete and/or embryo donation legal in your jurisdiction?
+Yes.
 22. If so what requirements must be met, if any in order to terminate the parental relationship between the donor and the child?
 We do not terminate the parental relationship between the donor and the child.
 We use consents.
-Donor has not relationship with the child.
+Donor has no relationship with the child.
 23. Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?

-24. Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?

-25. If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
+No. 24.
+Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?
+No. 25.
+If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
 If so, please explain how.
 We sign a consent, we do not talk in my country about parental authority, it is a common law concept.
-However her wife will be consider the mother too automatically.
+However he wife will be consider the mother too automatically.
 26. Is this different if the relationship is a civil union or common-law relationship?
 If so, please explain how.
 Not at all.
 27. If you have any further comments on the matters raised in this section, please add them below.